 She still gets her treat at the end of the weekend.
 We know she needed a push and a little direction to be a better version of herself and not be so dang lazy all the time!
 Lol

-I hope you guys enjoyed this post about making a chore chart for my step-daughter.
+I hope you guys enjoyed this post about creating a chore chart for my step-daughter.
 Let me know what you guys do to get your kids to do chores?

 Do you have any tips or tricks?
 Let me know down below in a comment.
 If you want your own copy of the Chore Chart head over to the freebies tab sign up for our email list to get exclusive access to all the worksheets I make.
 You can download one or all of them.
 Go check out what I have.